 Bowens Illumitran litrerature package: copy of Illumitran-3 instruction book, copy of Illumitran-3S instruction book, copy of Illumitran-3 brochure, pricesheet, accessories, and copies of magazine reviews and how-to articles on the Illumitran. $40

 Bowens Copytran, for use with your camera and macro lens or bellows, incandescent and strobe illumination, Hi & Lo settings, will accomodate 35mm to 70X70mm.
 The illustration on the left is of the actual unit in use copying 120 rollfilm where simple clips hold 120 rollfilm.
+You may use film carriers with the Copytran.
+Illumitran carriers work.
+Honeywell Repronar carriers work.
+Other carriers may work.
+There are magnetic strps to hold steel carriers.
+There are clips to hold other carriers.
+The Copytran may be used vertically, in which case gravity will hold carriers in place.
+Image size adjustment in the ordinary range is made by moving the copystage to and from the camera.
+You may also mount your camera on a copy stand and position it over the Copytran to obtain extraordinary image reproduction sizes.
 The Bowens Copytran does not have bellows and it does not require camera specific adapters.
-If you have a camera with a macro lens you are good to go. $100
+Basically, the Copytran was designed to be a more user friendly and a more affordable slide copier.
+If you have a camera with a macro lens you are good to go. $125

 Bowens Copytran litrerature package: copy of Copytran instruction book, copy of "Initial Calibration Procedure for Bowens Copytran," copy of Copytran brochure, copy of 3 magazine reviews of the Copytran. $20--refundable with purchase of Copytran